-Corequisite(s): HEOP-100, HEOP-115
+Prerequisite(s): none Corequisite(s): HEOP-100, HEOP-115

-HEOP 145 Site Finishing & Grades
+HEOP 145 Site Finishing and Grades 3 cr.

 This course is designed to give students the skills to perform print reading, plotting and site preparation of ground work.
 This course describes the use of various types of heavy equipment to finish and trim grades and slopes of roads, pads, ditches and other structures.
 Information is presented regarding the responsibilities and leadership abilities in relation to organizing and directing workers and operations.
 Students will understand and interpret production requirements and specifications used for grade layout.